aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 please follow [setup-basic-components-in-aws-account](setup-basic-components-in-aws-account.md)

 ## Step 2.
-Build AWS Otel Collector Package.
+Build ADOT Collector Package.

-1. Checkout AWS Otel Collector in the same folder of the testing framework if you haven't done that.
+1. Checkout ADOT Collector in the same folder of the testing framework if you haven't done that.

 ```
 git clone git@github.com:aws-observability/aws-otel-collector.git
 ```

-2. Build RPM which will be used to install AWS Otel Collector in the performance test.
+2. Build RPM which will be used to install ADOT Collector in the performance test.

 ```
 cd aws-otel-collector && make package-rpm